-It is possible to assert that exist a difference in means if the null hypothesis H0 is rejected.
+It is possible to assert that exists a difference in means if the null hypothesis is rejected.
 The Mann-Whitney test is performed in R by the command wilcox.test(x, y, conf.int = T), where x and y are vectors to be tested and conf.int is used to display the confidence interval.
 As default, the wilcox.test paired attribute is set to false, representing the Mann-Whitney test.
-Figure 3 illustrates an example of the output from this command in R with α = 0.05, while Table 8 illustrates all results obtained.
+Figure 3 illustrates an example of the output from this command in R with α = 0.05, while Table 8 illustrates all obtained results.

 Figure 3: R's output for Mann-Whitney test